Disappearing polymorph: Paroxetine hydrochloride

-In 1985, the scientist Alan Curzons, who was working for the pharmaceutical company GSK (GlaxoSmithKline at the time), discovered that the drug paroxetine, a potent SSRI which didn't react well with moisture, exhibited polymorphism, and could be transformed into a far more stable and less reactive form.
-The stable form, paroxetine hemihydrate, needed only to touch the unstable form (paroxetine anhydrate) with a microscopic "seed crystal" for the structure to be almost instantly transformed.
+Alan Curzons, working for GSK, wrote down the "Paroxetine Polymorphism" memorandum on May 29, 1985, a memorandum vital to later litigations.

 When the patent for paroxetine anhydrate (the "original" polymorph) ran out, other companies wanted to make generic antidepressants using the chemical.
-The only problem was that by the time other companies began manufacturing, Earth's atmosphere was already seeded with microscopic quantities of paroxetine hemihydrate from GSK's manufacturing plants, which meant that anyone trying to manufacture the original polymorph would find it transformed into the still-copyrighted version, which GSK refused to give manufacturing rights for.
-As it is illegal to manufacture or sell anyone's patented product without their permission, GSK sued the Canadian generic pharmaceutical company Apotex for patent infringement by producing quantities of the newer paroxetine polymorph in their generic pills, asking for their products to be blocked from entering the market.
-GSK eventually lost the case on a technicality in the U.S. Federal Circuit Court, but many abstract legal questions were raised in the process which may not yet be fully resolved.
+The only problem was that by the time other companies began manufacturing, Earth's atmosphere was already seeded with microscopic quantities of paroxetine hemihydrate from GSK's manufacturing plants, which meant that anyone trying to manufacture the original polymorph would find it transformed into the still-patented version, which GSK refused to give manufacturing rights for.
+Thus, GSK sued the Canadian generic pharmaceutical company Apotex (SmithKline Beecham Corp. v Apotex Corp) for patent infringement by producing quantities of the newer paroxetine polymorph in their generic pills, asking for their products to be blocked from entering the market.